slateci/slateci.github.io/_docs/client/client.md

 	2018/11/09 18:30:04| storeLateRelease: released 0 objects

 By default, the logs for all containers (in all pods) which make up the instance are shown, but the logs from any single container can be displayed using the `--container` option.

+## Troubleshooting
+### Missing token
+When running the SLATE client, if you receive an error similar to the following:

+`slate: Exception: Credentials file /Users/cnw4/.slate/token does not exist`

+You will need to visit the CLI access page on the [SLATE Dashboard](https://portal.slateci.io/cli) and run the script provided.